Copyright Zen☆Ren 2019 - Theme by ThemeinProgress

 June 21 (Summer Solstice) – July 22, 2018

 The Sun sign is a much-celebrated astrological element, usually given more significance than it deserves.
 Remember – the Sun is just one planet in your star-soup.

-Samana translates as “balanced” or “middle” force, so named not only because it lies in the center of the body, but also because it integrates all of the other vayus.
+One yogic concept I associate with Cancer is samana, which represents physical/mental/emotional forces spiraling inward.
+This force emanates primarily from the solar plexus and travels through the digestive tract.
+Samana translates as “middle” force because it lies in the center of the body, and because it integrates all other forces in the body.
 Samana governs agni, or “digestive fire.”
-Other examples of samana: absorption and assimilation of nutrients, intestinal consolidation, metabolism, homeostasis and emotional discernment.
-To keep samana vayu strong and healthy, try twisting and folding poses to constrict the visceral organs and lower abdomen.
+Other physiological processes ruled by samana include absorption and assimilation of nutrients, intestinal consolidation, metabolism, homeostasis and emotional discernment.
+To keep samana strong and healthy, try twisting and folding poses to constrict the visceral organs and lower abdomen.
 Poses performed on the stomach also help spread samana throughout the body.

 The first day of this cycle coincides with a difficult opposition between Venus and Mars.
 Mars Retrograde begins one day before the full moon on June 27.
 Mercury leaves the sun alone in Cancer on June 28 when he moves on to Leo.
 July 5 is not a good day to travel or take risks.
 One of the best days comes on July 8 when the sun forms a harmonious trine to Neptune.
 Jupiter Retrograde ends on July 10.
 The solar eclipse of July 12 will directly oppose Pluto – VERY INTENSE.
 The next Mercury Retrograde begins four days after the Cancer cycle ends.